exonum/exonum-doc/src/advanced/consensus/consensus.md

 - +2/3 means "more than 2/3", and -1/3 means less than one third.

+- The system may contain -1/3 Byzantine nodes.
+Byzantine nodes may violate the algorithm specification.

+- A node that has collected a +2/3 prevotes for some proposal switches to the _LOCK_ state.
+Then such a node is called locked on that proposal.
+A node in the LOCK state does not vote for any other proposal except for the proposal on which it is locked.
+Locks are necessary to ensure the absence of forks (consensus finality).
+Since there are -1/3 Byzantine nodes in the system, at least +1/3 prevotes from the collected +2/3 were sent by non-Byzantine nodes.
+  There are -2/3 remaining nodes, so there will not be able locks for other proposals in the system, hence no other proposal can be accepted.

+- When a new round onsets, the locked node immediately sends prevote indicating the presence of the lock for the offer on which the node is locked.
+Other nodes may request from him to forward missing prevotes (for example, node A could get prevotes from nodes B and C, and they do not get prevotes from each other because of the connection problems; then nodes B and C can request each other's prevotes from node A).
+If the node became the leader at the new round onset, then the node still does not send a new proposal, but immediately sends prevote for the proposal on which that node is locked.

 - A set of +2/3 votes from _prevote_ state `(H, R)` will be called _Proof-of-Lock_ (_PoL_).
 Nodes should store PoL.
 The node can have no more than one stored PoL.